 Film and Television

-Course: BTEC Level 3 Extended Diploma (Equivalent to three A-Levels).
+Course: UAL Level 3 Extended Diploma (Equivalent to three A-Levels).

 Length: Full-time, two year.